 It’s been said that the simple things are quite often the best.
 Such is the case at Tay’s Burger Shack, located at 1019 Armour Road in North Kansas City, Missouri.
 You won’t find page after page of menu items.
-Here they focus on a few things, and make sure they do them right.
+Here they focus on a few things and make sure they do them right.
 Their burgers are filled with grass fed goodness and we couldn’t wait to taste them.

 What about that Menu?

 The main focus at Tay’s Burger Shack is burgers.
-The beef they use is grass fed, and the patties are about a quarter pound each, before cooking.
+The beef they use is grass-fed, and the patties are about a quarter-pound each, before cooking.
 The beef is sourced locally, as are as many ingredients as possible.
 Cooked meat patties are sandwiched inside buns that are baked fresh daily.
 This commitment to freshness comes through in the flavor of their product.
-Customers choose between single, double triple or the four patty “Homerun”.
+Customers choose between single, double triple, or the four patties “Homerun”.
 Of course, don’t feel like you are limited just to burgers.
 Tay’s also serves up Nathan’s hot dogs, with or without chili.
 By the way, the chili is made with the same great Missouri-raised beef.
 If you are looking for a snack, try the Frito Pie.
 Much like what is found at a high school football game, theirs uses their great chili poured into a bag of Fritos.

 The Atmosphere at Tay’s

 The hand-cut French fries have a nice bit of kick all on their own.
 We did see some of the other diners dipping their fries in some of the sriracha sauces.
-For us, they were good just they way they present them.
+For us, they were good just the way they present them.
 Thin strips of slightly firm potato quickly become an addictive addition to the burger.
-For two of us, the bill came to about $20.00, which is in line with most non-fast food burger joints.
-Neither of us were able to finish all of the food we were served, and we walked away form Tay’s Burger Shack well fed and happy.
+For the two of us, the bill came to about $20.00, which is in line with most non-fast food burger joints.
+Neither of us was able to finish all of the food we were served, and we walked away from Tay’s Burger Shack well-fed and happy.